-The list below gives the total Vitamin K content in the 9 items from the general description 'tomatoes'.
+The list below, brought to you by dietandfitnesstoday.com, gives the total Vitamin K content in the 9 items from the general description 'tomatoes' each of which show the Vitamin K amount as well as calories and common serving sizes.
 These 9 types of tomatoes range from Tomatoes, sun-dried through to Tomatoes, red, ripe, canned, stewed and are ranked by the content or amount per 100g.

 An example from the list below under the general description of tomatoes is Tomatoes, green, raw and in this food example the amount of Vitamin K per 100g is 10.1 ug.
 This corresponds to 12.63 % of the RDA for Vitamin K. The associated calorie content for this food item is 23 kcal per 100g, which is 1 % of the recommended daily calorie allowance.The top 9 food items are shown in the graph below, where each item is listed at the bottom of the page.

 Average Value for tomatoesThe average (or more correctly the arithmetic mean) amount of Vitamin K contained in 100g of tomatoes, based on the list below of 9 different items under the general description of tomatoes, is 8.90 ug of Vitamin K. This averge value corresponds to 11.13 % of the recommended dietary allowance (or RDA).
 The average calories for the foods listed is 47.44 kcal which is 2 % of the daily value for calories per 100g serving.

 Median Value for tomatoesThe median value of Vitamin K is found in Tomatoes, red, ripe, cooked, with salt which in 100g contains 2.8 ug of Vitamin K. The calories for the median food listed is 18 kcal which is 0.9 % of the daily value for calories per 100g serving.

 Highest Vitamin K Content per 100g